Self-assembly of nanoparticles

-Nanoparticles are classified as having at least one of three dimensions be in the range of 1-100 nm.
+Nanoparticles are classified as having at least one of its dimensions in the range of 1-100 nanometers (nm).
 The small size of nanoparticles allows them to have unique characteristics which may not be possible on the macro-scale.
 Self-assembly is the spontaneous organization of smaller subunits to form larger, well-organized patterns.
-For nanoparticles, this spontaneous assembly is a consequence of interactions between the particles aimed at achieving a thermodynamic equilibrium and reducing the system’s free energy.
-The thermodynamics definition of self-assembly was introduced by Nicholas A. Kotov.
+For nanoparticles, this spontaneous assembly is a consequence of interactions between the particles aimed at achieving a thermodynamic equilibrium and reducing the system's free energy.
+The thermodynamics definition of self-assembly was introduced by Professor Nicholas A. Kotov.
 He describes self-assembly as a process where components of the system acquire non-random spatial distribution with respect to each other and the boundaries of the system.
 This definition allows one to account for mass and energy fluxes taking place in the self-assembly processes.

 This process occurs at all size scales, in the form of either static or dynamic self-assembly.
 Static self-assembly utilizes interactions amongst the nano-particles to achieve a free-energy minimum.
 In solutions, it is an outcome of random motion of molecules and the affinity of their binding sites for one another.
 A dynamic system is forced to not reach equilibrium by supplying the system with a continuous, external source of energy to balance attractive and repulsive forces.
 Magnetic fields, electric fields, ultrasound fields, light fields, etc. have all been used as external energy sources to program robot swarms at small scales.
 Static self-assembly is significantly slower compared to dynamic self-assembly as it depends on the random chemical interactions between particles.

 Self assembly can be directed in two ways.
 The first is by manipulating the intrinsic properties which includes changing the directionality of interactions or changing particle shapes.
 The second is through external manipulation by applying and combining the effects of several kinds of fields to manipulate the building blocks into doing what is intended.
 To do so correctly, an extremely high level of direction and control is required and developing a simple, efficient method to organize molecules and molecular clusters into precise, predetermined structures is crucial.

 History

-In 1959, physicist Richard Feynman gave a talk titled “There’s Plenty of Room at the Bottom" to the American Physical Society.
-He imagined a world in which “we could arrange atoms one by one, just as we want them.”
+In 1959, physicist Richard Feynman gave a talk titled "There's Plenty of Room at the Bottom" to the American Physical Society.
+He imagined a world in which "we could arrange atoms one by one, just as we want them."
 This idea set the stage for the bottom-up synthesis approach in which constituent components interact to form higher-ordered structures in a controllable manner.
 The study of self-assembly of nanoparticles began with recognition that some properties of atoms and molecules enable them to arrange themselves into patterns.
 A variety of applications where the self-assembly of nanoparticles might be useful.
 For example, building sensors or computer chips.